-Presidential commission votes to process all green card applications within 6 months | Politics
+Presidential commission votes to process all Green Card applications within 6 months | Politics

 Noting that while the US population has grown substantially in recent decades, the immigration system has not changed to keep pace, he said.

-The annual levels of immigration were established in the early 1990s and have remained largely unchanged since, he said.
+The annual levels of immigration were established in the early 1990s and have remained largely unchanged since then, he said.

-Among other things, the commission also recommended USCIS to expand premium processing to additional employment-based green card applications, all work permit petitions, and temporary immigration status extension requests, allowing applicants to pay USD 2,500 to have their cases adjudicated within 45 days in a phased approach.
+Among other things, the commission also recommended the USCIS to expand premium processing to additional employment-based Green Card applications, all work permit petitions, and temporary immigration status extension requests, allowing applicants to pay USD 2,500 to have their cases adjudicated within 45 days in a phased approach.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)